HPCForge/NeuroFlow/Event_Funcs/Event_Streams_To_Input_Data.md

 **See:** [splitFullCSVToEqualFrames.py](splitFullCSVToEqualFrames.py) for splitting process

-*Note: The final file will be shorter than 50,000 events.
+*Note 1: The final file will be shorter than 50,000 events.
 To accommodate this, the file [removeSmaller.sh](removeSmaller.sh) will remove the offending file.*

+*Note 2: LSTM Data can stop here.
+Additionally, LSTM data is chunked into groups of 5,000, not 50,000*

 ## Convert Equal Sized Chunks to Image Input Data